Standards of Conduct

 - Working under the influence of drugs, where side effects pose a risk to oneself and/or others.
 Prescription medications included.

-- Fighting or verbally threatening violence on any Florida Tech property.
+- Fighting or verbally threatening violence

-- Harassment and/or bullying of any kind.
+- Harassment and/or bullying of any kind

 - Disclosure of business trade secrets or confidential organizational information that would not otherwise be public knowledge.